DykemaBill/virustracker/README.md

 - Update HTML page to receive array of locations - DONE
 - Clean-up HTML page look and feel - DONE
 - Add additional links to external charts/graphs, possibly embed them - Next
+- Page auto refresh (not frequent) for those that might leave it open or use it in a kiosk
+- Log clean-up/archive
+- Look into direct OData access to Johns Hopkins University (likely separate project) for additional data

 # License